 The vertical pastoral structure is designed to enable younger students to feel confident and secure in the company of older students, who are encouraged to look out for their younger fellows.
 All students, including those with SEND, are encouraged to tell their mentor and/or Pastoral Co-ordinator if they are experiencing any worries or problems, e.g. bullying or other difficulties with social situations.
 The pastoral teams are experienced in supporting students with emotional difficulties and knowledgeable about accessing more specialist support, should this be required.

 The PHSCE curriculum includes the areas of Citizenship, Personal Health and Wellbeing and Financial Capability and Economic Wellbeing.
-We also have an annual PDC day where year groups focus on a particular topic in more depth.

 If a student needs to take medication during the school day, a Care Plan is agreed and medicines administered and recorded by qualified first aiders.
 Personal/intimate care may be arranged in accordance with school policy.